AI engine: Tools and programming model

-Vitis offers support for both hardware and software developers using a unified development environment, including high-level synthesis, RTL-based flows, and domain-specific libraries.
+Vitis offers support for both hardware and software developers in a unified development environment, including high-level synthesis, RTL-based flows, and domain-specific libraries.
 Vitis enables applications to be deployed onto heterogeneous platforms, including AI engines, FPGAs, and scalar processors.

-Newer architectures are rather moving towards a design approach utilizing Vitis for hardware and IP design, while relying on Vivado for system integration and hardware setup.
-Vivado, is also a part of the AMD toolchain ecosystem, is primarily utilized for RTL design and IP integration and offers a GUI-based design environment to design block designs and manage synthesis, implementation, and bitstream generation.
+Newer architectures are moving towards a design approach utilizing Vitis for hardware and IP design, while relying on Vivado for system integration and hardware setup.
+Vivado, also a part of the AMD toolchain ecosystem, is primarily utilized for RTL design and IP integration and offers a GUI-based design environment to construct block designs and manage synthesis, implementation, and bitstream generation.

-About the AI engine layer, the main programming language for a single AI engine is C++, used for both the connection declaration among multiple engines and the kernel logic executed by a specific AI engine tile.
+For the AI engine layer, the main programming language for a single AI engine is C++, used for both the connection declaration among multiple engines and the kernel logic executed by a specific AI engine tile.

 Research toolchains

-Parallelly to the company efforts in proposing programming models, design flows and tools, researchers also proposed their own toolchains targeting programmability, performance, or simplifying development for a subset of applications.
+Parallelling the company efforts in proposing programming models, design flows, and tools, researchers have also proposed their own toolchains targeting programmability, performance, or simplifying development for a subset of applications.

-Following some of the main research toolchains are brefly described.
+Some of the main research toolchains are briefly described below: